Extremal subsets in geodesically complete spaces with curvature bounded above: Examples

-An \textit{isolated topological singularity} of a GCBA space is a non-manifold point such that a small punctured neighborhood is a manifold.
+An \textit{isolated topological singularity} of a GCBA space is a non-manifold point such that a small punctured neighborhood is a topological manifold.
+Here a manifold point means a point having a neighborhood homeomorphic to Euclidean space.
 For example, any non-manifold point of a CBA homology manifold is an isolated topological singularity, due to Lytchak-Nagano \cite[Theorem 1.2]{LN:top}.
 Similarly, an \textit{isolated homological singularity} is a point such that a small punctured neighborhood is a homology manifold, but no neighborhood is a homology manifold.
-Note that by the contractibility of a small metric ball and \cite[Theorem A]{Kr}, this condition implies that the space of directions at the point does not have the homology of a sphere.
+Note that the space of directions at any isolated homological singularity does not have the homology of a sphere, by \cite[Theorem A]{Kr} and the contractibility of a small metric ball.

 \begin{prop} Any isolated topological or homological singularity of a GCBA space is a maximally extremal point. \end{prop}